Informational widgets

 - iOS

-Enable | Android: Menu β Configure screen β Widgets β Left/Right/Top/Bottom panels β Average speed |
+Enable | Android: Menu β Configure screen β Widgets β Choose a panel β Average speed |

-iOS: Menu β Configure screen β Widgets β Left panel/Right panel β Average speed | |
+iOS: Menu β Configure screen β Widgets β Choose a panel β Average speed | |

 By tapping | No changes |

-Glide ratioβ
+Glide Ratioβ

-The widget provides valuable glide ratio information to help make informed decisions when planning air routes.
-The Glide Ratio widget in OsmAnd helps you assess the efficiency of your descent or ascent when navigating to a specific location (Map marker position).
-It calculates the glide ratio as the ratio of the distance to the difference in altitude between your current position and your intended destination.
+The simple Glide Ratio widgets provides valuable glide ratio information to help make informed decisions when planning air routes.
+The Glide Ratio widget in OsmAnd helps you evaluate the efficiency of your descent or ascent when navigating to a specific location (marker position on the map).
+It calculates the glide ratio as the ratio of distance to the difference in altitude between your current position and your intended destination.
+You can read more about this here.

-Widget use:
+Widgets use:

 - Planning soaring flights.
 For soaring pilots, the Glide ratio to the target widget becomes an indispensable tool when planning and executing soaring flights.
 Pilots can estimate how far they can fly to their target given the current conditions and the required glide ratio.

 - Optimize climbs and descents.
 The average glide ratio allows pilots to optimize climbs and descents based on current conditions.
-Pilots can choose the optimal timing for climbs to maximize flight time or for descents to reach a target point.
+Pilots can choose the optimal timing for climbs to maximize flight time, or for descents to reach a target point.

 - Reacting to changing conditions.
-The widget provides continuous glide ratio updates, allowing pilots to react instantly to changes in atmospheric conditions or route.
+The widget provides continuous glide ratio updates, allowing pilots to react instantly to changes in atmospheric conditions or routes.
 They can adjust their flight plan to ensure safety and efficiency.

 - Maximum use of horizontal distance.
 Knowing the glide ratio allows pilots to maximize the use of horizontal distance to move to the target, which is especially important when planning long flights.